hzrd149/blossom/buds/bud-01.md

 #### Delete Authorization (required)

-Servers must accept an authorization event when deleting blobs
+Servers MUST accept an authorization event when deleting blobs

 Servers should perform additional checks on the authorization event